Down the Field: Yale

-The Nevada Wolf Pack's fight song is to the tune of "Down the Field."
+Syracuse

 "Down the Field" is also the title of an entirely different fight song: that of Syracuse University, in Syracuse, New York.
 The words were written by Ralph Murphy, Class of 1916; the music was composed by C. Harold Lewis, Class of 1915.
 It was first performed by the Syracuse University Marching Band on November 14, 1913.
 The band played the song the following day during the Syracuse Orangemen football game against the Colgate team, which Syracuse lost 35-13.